Yinette/frostilicus/README.md

  - Looks for a string found in the Rodecap spam Trojan.

  - Other stuff that has not been added yet!

+#### INSTALL:

+Frostilicus runs best in a virtualenv, however it's perfectly fine to run this on a system as is.

+The prerequisites you will require on the system are:

+ - libcffi-dev
+ - python-virtualenv
+ - python-pip
+ - build-essential
+ - libpython2.7

+Some of these may already be installed.

+Install all these fun things first:
+`apt-get install libffi-dev build-essential python-virtualenv python-pip libpython2.7` (packages might be named different on non-debian based systems)

+now, goto where you cloned frostilicus and start the virtualenv.

+`$ virtualenv env` ("env" can be whatever you want to call it.)
+`$ . env/bin/activate`

+Now, inside the virtualenv:

+`pip install argparse` (this one might already be installed) `pip install cffi`
+`pip install butter`

+Now once that's all done, you're ready to go.

+`./frostilicus.py`

+##### Stand Alone

+Frostilicus can run stand alone without butter, however you'll need to modify the source a little.
+For stand alone, just remove the `import * from butter` in the top.

+I will eventually introduce a branch that will work by itself.

 #### USE: